milesdwilliams15/milesdwilliams15.github.io/research.md

 "Xinhua Coverage of Chinese Foreign Aid Allocations."
 With Lucie Lu (Work-in-Progress) [[See live updates on GitHub]](https://github.com/milesdwilliams15/chinese_media_and_foreign_aid)

-"Strategic Multilateralism: International Development Cooperation and the World Bank." [[See live updates on GitHub]](https://github.com/milesdwilliams15/Strategic-Multilateralism)
+"Strategic Multilateralism: International Development Cooperation and the World Bank."
+(Work-in-Progress)

 **Machine Learning and Text-as-Data**